awsdocs/amazon-workspaces-administration-guide/doc_source/launch-workspace-ad-connector.md

 1. For **Directory**, choose the directory that you created\.

 1. \(Optional\) If this is the first time you have launched a WorkSpace in this directory, and Amazon WorkDocs is supported in the Region, you can enable or disable Amazon WorkDocs for all users in the directory\.
-For more information, see [Amazon WorkDocs Sync Client Help](https://docs.aws.amazon.com/workdocs/latest/userguide/sync_client_help.html) in the *Amazon WorkDocs Administration Guide*\.
+For more information about Amazon WorkDocs, see [Amazon WorkDocs Drive](https://docs.aws.amazon.com/workdocs/latest/userguide/workdocs_drive_help.html) in the *Amazon WorkDocs Administration Guide*\.

 1. Choose **Next**\.
 Amazon WorkSpaces registers your AD Connector\.